nginxinc/nginx-azure-workshops/labs/lab4/readme.md

     ```

 1. Configure Nginx Ingress Controller to enable traffic to Redis.
+This requires three things:

+    - Open the TCP ports on Nginx Ingress
+    - Create a TransportServer for Redis Leader
+    - Create a TransportServer for Redis Follower

-Use the following manifests to Open the Redis TCP Ports, and create a Transport Server for TCP traffic.
+1. Use the following manifests to Open the Redis Leader and Follower TCP Ports, using the Nginx Ingress Global Configuration CRD:

     Inspect the `lab4/global-configuration-redis.yaml` manifest.
-This configures Nginx Ingress for new Stream Server blocks and listen on two more ports:
+This configures Nginx Ingress for new `Stream context` Server blocks and listens on two additional ports for Redis.
+Take note that you are using the Redis standard `6379` port for the Leader, and port `6380` for the Follower.
+(If you are unfamiliar with Redis, you can find a link in the References section to read more about it).

     ```yaml
     # NIC Global Config manifest for custom TCP ports for Redis